heremaps/gradle-jenkins-jobdsl-plugin/README.md

 The repository contains an example project that demonstrates most features of the plugin.
 To run it you have to deploy a build of the plugin to your local Maven repository first, as documented in "Build the Plugin" above.

+## Hints

+### Job DSL Plugin is not required

+Because the gradle-job-dsl-plugin can use the
+[Jenkins REST API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) to upload jobs to Jenkins the [Job DSL Plugin](https://wiki.jenkins.io/display/JENKINS/Job+DSL+Plugin) does not have to be installed on the Jenkins instance.
+This can be useful when you do not have permission to install Jenkins plugins or the plugin cannot be installed for another reason.

+### JobConfigHistory Plugin and seed jobs

+If you use the [JobConfigHistory Plugin](https://wiki.jenkins.io/display/JENKINS/JobConfigHistory+Plugin) in combination with a seed job you should configure retention for history entries in "Manage Jenkins" -> "Configure System".
+Otherwise you can quickly get a huge number of history entries which has a very negative impact on seed job performance and Jenkins performance in general.

 ## Credits